 Nurofen Cold and Flu tablets are suitable for the symptomatic management of cold and flu.
 Nurofen Cold and Flu is a pharmacy-only medication containing two active ingredients: Ibuprofen (200mg) and pseudoephedrine (30mg).

 Pseudoephedrine is an effective decongestant that narrows the nose's blood vessels, reducing oedema (excess water) and swelling.
 Some legal restrictions exist on the sale and use of pseudoephedrine; for example, only one box of pseudoephedrine-containing products can be sold at one time.

 Pseudoephedrine should not be used for longer than seven days due to the risk of rebound congestion (worsening of congestion once the treatment is stopped).

 17. Nurofen Sinus and Blocked Nose

-There are a few over the counter products which contain the same combination of active ingredients.
-Alternatively, phenylephrine is commonly combined with paracetamol and other active ingredients sold as 'cold and flu’ product (Beechams, Benylin, Lemsip).
+A few over the counter products contain the same combination of active ingredients.
+Alternatively, phenylephrine is commonly combined with Paracetamol and other active ingredients sold as 'cold and flu' products (Beechams, Benylin, Lemsip).